Nintendo 64 accessories: Controller Pak

-The original models from Nintendo have 256 kilobit (32KB) of battery backed SRAM, split into 123 pages with a limitation of 16 save files, but third-party models have much more, often in the form of 4 selectable memory banks of 256kbits.
+The original models from Nintendo have 32 KB of battery backed SRAM, split into 123 pages with a limitation of 16 save files, but third-party models have much more, often in the form of 4 selectable memory banks of 32 KB.
 Games occupy varying numbers of pages, sometimes using the entire card.
 It is powered by a common CR2032 battery.

 Upon launch, the Controller Pak was initially useful, and even necessary for early games.
 Over time, the Controller Pak lost popularity to the convenience of a battery backed SRAM or EEPROM in some cartridges.
 Because the Nintendo 64 Game Pak format also allows saving data on supported cartridges, few first-party and second-party games use the Controller Pak.
 The vast majority are from third-party developers.
 This is most likely due to the increased production and retail costs which would have been caused by including self-contained data on the cartridge.
 Some games use it to save optional data that is too large for the cartridge, such as Mario Kart 64, which uses 121 of the total 123 pages for storing ghost data, or International Superstar Soccer 64, which uses the entire cartridge's space for its save data.
 Tony Hawk's Pro Skater uses 11 pages.
 Quest 64 and Mystical Ninja Starring Goemon use the Controller Pak exclusively for saved data.
 The Japan-only game Animal Forest uses the Controller Pak to travel to other towns.
+Animal Forest also had the ability to play Famicom games that were saved onto a Controller Pak.
+This second use was far less known, as only one game, Ice Climber, was released via this method through magazine giveaways.

 Following the 1996 Christmas shopping season, Next Generation reported "impressive sales of the memory pack cartridges despite the lack of available games to take advantage of the $19.99 units".

 Jumper Pak

+The Jumper Pak (NUS-008) is a filler module that plugs into the Nintendo 64's memory expansion port.
+It serves no functional purpose beyond terminating the RDRAM (Rambus DRAM) bus when the Expansion Pak is not installed.

+Rambus memory controllers require memory modules to be installed in pairs, with any unused slots needing continuity modules like the Jumper Pak.
+These modules do not provide additional memory; instead, they ensure proper signal propagation by directing signals to termination resistors.
+Without them, signals would reflect, causing instability.

-The Jumper Pak (NUS-008) is a filler that plugs into the console's memory expansion port.
-It serves no functional purpose other than to terminate the Rambus bus in the absence of the Expansion Pak.
-This is functionally equivalent to a continuity RIMM in a Rambus motherboard filling the unused RIMM sockets until the user upgrades.
-All Nintendo 64 consoles were shipped with the Jumper Pak installed.
-Replacement Jumper Paks were not sold individually in stores and could only be ordered through Nintendo's online store.
-The system requires the Jumper Pak or Expansion Pak, or there is no display.
+Most Nintendo 64 consoles were shipped with the Jumper Pak pre-installed.
+Replacement Jumper Paks were not sold individually in retail stores and could only be ordered through Nintendo’s online store.
+The console will not boot unless either a Jumper Pak or an Expansion Pak is installed.